 Life Away From Wasaga Beach

 It wasn’t until I was living in Australia that I fully understood my bond to Wasaga Beach.
 Having been gone for nearly a year, longer than I’d ever separated myself from my home, I was finding myself feeling a little nostalgic and envious of missing my first summer away from Wasaga Beach.
-As friends were sharing their memories of frolicking in the water and playing in the sand, my heart became a little heavy.
+As friends were sharing their memories of frolicking in the water and playing in the sand, my heart became heavy.

 A few days later, I visited an Aussie beach, and as it does, some sand followed me home.
 At this moment, I didn’t realize how much a little sand on the floor could tug on my heart strings… SAND on the floor!!
 This is like HOME!
 Sand everywhere, all summer!
 It feels like summer at home!!
 Where was my dad with a bucket of water or a hose to spray me down before going inside!?